-Find a JP (Justice of the peace) who will happily sign all of your stat decs and any forms you need signing to confirm your identity.
-This includes; copies of your passport, and the passport photos of you.
+Find a JP (Justice Of The Peace) who will happily sign all of your stat decs and any forms you need signing to confirm your identity.
+This includes; copies of your passport and the passport photos of you.
 They stamp the copies of the documents and sign it.
-We found one on the net that lived nearby who I called and they happily came round twice to sign everything for us.
+We found one on the net who lived nearby who I called and they happily came round twice to sign everything for us.
 You can find your nearest JP here.

 There are a couple of time consuming things you can wait to do until after you’ve lodged your application for your visa to Australia which include the following:

 • Apply for police clearance in the countries you have lived in as well as Australia, can take a good 4 weeks

 • Book your medical.
 The waiting time isn’t that long so you can wait until after you’ve lodged it.